-- The minimum consortium supported under the scheme will comprise of at least three independent partners seeking funding from the DTIF of which two must be enterprises and one of these must be an SME. - The leader of the consortium can be an eligible enterprise or an eligible RPO12. - Ideally, there should be a strategic rationale for the consortium, i.e. they are operating in the same value chain with each enterprise partner having a role to play in the final revenue streams. - There should be appropriate balance in the consortium and ideally no participant should account for less than 10% of the project funding, unless they have specific capability or intellectual property on which the project hinges. - RPOs cannot receive more than 50% of the total DTIF grant aid to the project.
+- The minimum consortium supported under the Fund will comprise of at least three independent partners seeking funding from the DTIF of which two must be enterprises and one of these must be an SME. - The leader of the consortium can be an eligible enterprise or an eligible RPO13. - No other organisations, e.g. collaborators not seeking funding, should be included. - Ideally, there should be a strategic rationale for the consortium, i.e. they are operating in the same value chain with each enterprise partner having a role to play in the final revenue streams. - There should be appropriate balance in the consortium and ideally no participant should account for less than 10% of the project funding, unless they have specific capability or intellectual property on which the project hinges.
+An exception is made for a single or pair of SMEs doing R&D activity, in which case the minimum requirement is reduced to 3% of the project funding for each SME or a total of 10% for a group of three SMEs. - RPOs cannot receive more than 50% of the total DTIF grant aid to the project.